 The way to increase direct mail fundraising is to review the best practices that have been proven to raise funds.
-At the sixth annual Bridge to Integrated Marketing and Fundraising Conference held in National Harbor, Md., two fundraising professionals shared 11 best practices and discussed how implementing them helped the Coast Guard Foundation (CGF) and Lighthouse International achieve tremendous results.
+At the sixth annual Bridge to Integrated Marketing and Fundraising Conference held in National Harbor, Md., two fundraising professionals shared their 11 best practices.
+They also discussed how implementing them helped the Coast Guard Foundation (CGF) and Lighthouse International achieve tremendous results.

-Here are those 11 tactics that Bradley Sisley, chief operating officer at the Coast Guard Foundation, and Andrew Laudano, account director at LW Robbins, provided in their session, “7 Proven Strategies for Jump-Starting a Small Fundraising Program,” — plus four bonus tips — and what they helped CGF and Lighthouse International accomplish.
+Here are those 11 tactics.
+These are courtesy of Bradley Sisley, chief operating officer at the Coast Guard Foundation, and Andrew Laudano, account director at LW Robbins.
+Their session “7 Proven Strategies for Jump-Starting a Small Fundraising Program,” included plus four bonus tips .That’s what they helped CGF and Lighthouse International accomplish their und raising goals.

 Increase Direct Mail Fundraising with these best practices:

 1.Mail enough names to acquire a meaningful number of new supporters.